 Pupils work towards national qualifications, usually GCSEs during KS4.
 Additional subjects offered include, drama, dance, and media studies.
 Schools are also required to offer RE, careers guidance and sex and relationship education (SRE).

 Shortage subjects receive the most funding for teacher training, which in 2017/18 is between £3,000 and £30,000.
 You can improve your knowledge of subjects such as geography, maths, biology, chemistry, physics, design and technology, computing or a language with a subject knowledge enhancement course.

 The UK has broadly two sectors of school education; state maintained and independent.
 The type of school can affect how its run, the admissions criteria, who staff are employed by and what's in their contracts.
 The different types include:

-- Academies and free schools, including City Technical Colleges and Studio Schools, don't have to follow the national curriculum.
-They may focus on a specialism such as business and enterprise, technology, science or art and will participate in the KS3 and GCSE exams, which effectively means they teach a curriculum very similar to maintained schools.
+- Academies and free schools don't have to follow the national curriculum.
+They may focus on a specialism such as business and enterprise, technology, science or art and will participate in the same KS3 and GCSE exams as other schools.